 Speak to your accountant to work out which is right for you and what the ATO defines as the effective life of your vehicle.

 End of Financial Year isn’t just the time for stocktake sales and budget reviews.
 For businesses, it’s also the last chance to make smart investments that can improve cash flow, vehicle performance, and tax outcomes.
+Whether you’re purchasing a new car, servicing your current fleet or Adding accessories to boost performance doing it before June 30 can make all the difference.

 Disclaimer: The information in this article is general in nature and does not constitute financial or tax advice.
 Please consult a qualified accountant or tax advisor to understand what applies to your specific situation.